Ride and Decide

-- Those choosing to participate in the program will be asked on the form to choose from a list of trades their first and second choices that they would be interested in working in during the upcoming summer vacation.
+- Those choosing to participate in the program will be asked to choose from a list of trades their first and second choices that they would be interested in working in during the upcoming summer vacation.

 - Students will be drawn and matched to an area business in one of their selected fields, based on availability of participating businesses, to experience the everyday workplace of their selection.